ac-music-extension-j/ac-music-extension-j/readme.md

 [Pull requests](https://github.com/jbmagination/ac-music-extension-j/pulls) are equally welcomed.
 Just make sure to **not submit them to `stable` or `upstream`** and give some love to the PR description!

 ## Credit
-All of the contributors for versions post-3.0 can be found [here](https://github.com/animal-crossing-music-extension/ac-music-extension/graphs/contributors) and [here](https://github.com/jbmagination/ac-music-extension-j/graphs/contributors).
+All of the contributors for versions upstream (post-3.0) can be found [here](https://github.com/animal-crossing-music-extension/ac-music-extension/graphs/contributors).
+All of the contributors for this J variant can be found [here](https://github.com/jbmagination/ac-music-extension-j/graphs/contributors).

 Credit is due to [Andrex](https://www.neogaf.com/members/andrex.20593/) and [blazescorch2](https://www.neogaf.com/members/blazescorch2.142800/) from NeoGAF for developing the original 1.0 and 2.0 versions of the extension.